psc0628/AIR-OSVP/View_planning_simulator/README.md

 4. Run "python mesh_gen_all.py" to generate mesh.

 ### Change in methods and setup
+For baselines, follow [MA-SCVP](https://github.com/psc0628/MA-SCVP) to setup nbvnet, pcnbv, mascvp.
+The "nbv_net_path", "pcnbv_path", "sc_net_path" should be the downloaded network paths.
 Change 1352-1364 lines in main.cpp for different methods with rotate_states and init_views (default run our method).